Chief Operating Officer, Berkshire Hathaway HomeServices Gulf Properties

 |Chiller Fees||Comprised of [Consumption Charge + Demand Charge + Fuel Surcharge]|

 To secure a property, you are required to pay a refundable deposit to the landlord.
-If you are using a real estate agent, they will hold on to this amount until the deal is finalised.
+If you are using a real estate agent, they will hold on to this amount until the deal is finalized.

 This amount is refundable and collected as security against any damage to the property.
-If you fulfil all obligations under your contract, including settling all outstanding bills at the end of the contracted term, and returning the property in the same condition as received, you will receive this entire amount back.
+If you fulfill all obligations under your contract, including settling all outstanding bills at the end of the contracted term, and returning the property in the same condition as received, you will receive this entire amount back.

 Standard market practice in Dubai is if you are renting a property via a real estate agent or a brokerage firm, you must pay an extra agency fee.
 Enlisting the services of a professional real estate agent will ensure that your tenancy contract legally protects your rights and best interests.

 It is essential to factor in the upfront costs of connecting your utilities with the Dubai Electricity and Water Authority (DEWA).
 The security deposit is refundable upon vacating the property and settling your final bill.

 No worries.
 We can send you a pdf copy to read when you have more time.
 Just let us know where to send it (the process takes 5 seconds only)

 Many properties in Dubai have a housing fee component built into their DEWA bill.
 If your property is one of these, you will pay an additional 5% of annual rent as a fee to DEWA, added to your bill each month.

 To be legally binding, all Tenancy Contracts must be registered with the Ejari system, a contract registration platform administered by the Dubai Land Department (DLD) to authenticate rental contracts and agreements between tenants and landlords.